Kline101/CA4009/Notes/Chapter3.md

 ![BM25 Calculation](./Resources/bm25.png)

+where
-where cw(i,w) == combined weighting scheme, ndl(j) == normalised length of doc j, and k<sub>1</sub> and b are _experimentally determined constants_ to control the effect of tf(i,j) and the degree of length normalisation respectiely
+- cw(i,w) == combined weighting scheme
+- ndl(j) == normalised length of doc j
+- k<sub>1</sub> and b are _experimentally determined constants_ to control the effect of tf(i,j) and the degree of length normalisation respectiely

-k<sub>1</sub> factor determines impact of term frequency in a document, typical value is 1.5
+    - k<sub>1</sub> factor determines impact of term frequency in a document, typical value is 1.5

-b determines the degree of doc length normalisation.
+    - b determines the degree of doc length normalisation.
 Varies between range 0 to 1

 - with 0, no adjustment made to term weight to take into account the doc length, so cw(i,j) for term t will have higher value if j is a longer document
 - with 1, maximum application of adjustment applied.
 Shorter docs will have an increase in the cw(i,j) value compared to a doc of average length.
 Longer docs will have ndl(j) values > 1.0, so will result in a decrease of the cw val compared to document of average length.